André Hinse

 Joseph Charles André Hinse (born April 19, 1945) is a Canadian retired professional ice hockey player who played four games in the National Hockey League and 256 games in the World Hockey Association between 1968 and 1977.
 He played for the Toronto Maple Leafs, Phoenix Roadrunners and Houston Aeros.

+After playing junior hockey in his native Quebec, Hinse was invited to the Maples Leafs training camp in 1965 before he was sent to the Charlotte Checkers of the Eastern Hockey League.